What Makes Thai Food Spicy?

 This post may contain affiliate links.

-Most Thai dishes have a fair amount of kick and some people refer to this as “spicy”.
+Most Thai foods have a fair amount of kick and some people refer to this as “spicy”.
 In this post we discuss what makes Thai food spicy.
 Thai food actually uses few spices, nothing compared to the spice array used in Indian food, Nepalese food, or even in the British dish, Christmas pudding.
 However, Thai food can be “hot”.
 Not all Thai dishes are “hot” or “spicy’ but they are very flavourful and aromatic thanks to the delicious flavours and fragrances of aromatics like kaffir lime leaf and lemongrass.

 What makes Thai food so hot or spicy